Prep for Prep

-Prep for Prep is a leadership development and gifted education program dedicated to expanding educational access to students of color.
-The organization's programs are targeted toward high achieving New York City minority students and helps with scholarships placement into many of the most respected secondary schools and colleges in the country.
+Prep for Prep is a leadership development and gifted education program dedicated to expanding educational access.
+The organization's programs target high-achieving New York City students and help with scholarship placement into many of the country's most respected secondary schools and colleges.

-The New York Times has referred to the Prep for Prep program as the "ticket to the top [through] admission to one of the nation's premier colleges."
+The New York Times has called Prep for Prep the "ticket to the top [through] admission to one of the nation's premier colleges."

 History

 Prep for Prep was founded in 1978 by Gary Simons, a public-school teacher in the Bronx, starting with 25 students from diverse and low-income backgrounds and three teachers known as "Contingent I".
-During Prep for Prep's first year, eleven independent schools committed places for Prep students and 22 students matriculated from those schools.
+During Prep for Prep's first year, eleven independent schools committed places for its students and 22 students matriculated from those schools.
 Within a year of inception, the acceptance rate had fallen to 12%.

-In 1988, Prep for Prep expanded its mission to independent boarding schools, launching a program known as "PREP 9" under the leadership of Peter Bordonaro.
-PREP 9 helps the brightest and most hardworking minority students in New York City and the metropolitan areas of Westchester, Long Island, New Jersey, and Connecticut prepare for success at leading independent boarding schools across the Northeast.
-The selection process begins in the 7th grade, when students apply to PREP 9 for entry into boarding schools in 9th grade.
-Space in the PREP 9 program is reserved for students who demonstrate very strong academic performance and high financial need, and as such, PREP 9 considers family income and financial assets as part of its application process.
+In 1988, Prep for Prep expanded its mission to independent boarding schools, launching a program known as "PREP 9" under Peter Bordonaro's leadership.
+PREP 9 helps the brightest and hardest-working students in New York City and the metropolitan areas of Westchester, Long Island, New Jersey, and Connecticut prepare for leading independent boarding schools across the Northeast and mid-Atlantic.
+The selection process begins in 7th grade, when students apply to PREP 9 for entry into boarding schools in 9th grade.
+Space in the PREP 9 program is reserved for students who demonstrate very strong academic performance and high financial need.
+PREP 9 considers family income and financial assets as part of its application process.

 In 1989, Contingent I students completed undergraduate studies, graduating from Columbia, Cornell, Harvard, Northwestern, Oberlin, The University of Pennsylvania, and Princeton.

-In 2000, the Goldman Sachs Foundation granted Prep for Prep over $1mm to expand the organization’s program and prepare significantly larger numbers of high potential underrepresented youth for selective colleges.
+In 2000, the Goldman Sachs Foundation granted Prep for Prep over $1 million to expand and prepare significantly more students for selective colleges.

-In 2002, founder Gary Simons was succeeded by Aileen Heffernan.
+In 2002, Simons was succeeded by Aileen Heffernan.

-By 2011, over 1,000 Prep for Prep students had graduated from college. and by 2018, over the number had increased to more than 3,000 Prep for Prep alumni.
+By 2011, over 1,000 Prep for Prep students had graduated from college, and by 2018, the number had increased to more than 3,000.

-In 2020, the Board of Trustees selected Ruth Jurgensen to succeed Aileen Heffernan after 25 years leading the organization.
-In 2023, in partnership with advertising firm TBWA\Chiat\Day, Prep for Prep introduced a new slogan: "Success is Better Shared."
+In 2020, the Board of Trustees selected Ruth Jurgensen to succeed Heffernan.
+In 2023, in partnership with advertising firm TBWA/Chiat/Day, Prep for Prep introduced a new slogan: "Success is Better Shared."
+In 2025, Diahann Billings became the first alumna of the program to serve in the role of CEO.

-Today, the Prep for Prep community includes over 3,500 students and alumni, having matriculated 45 contingents since inception.
-Each year, Prep for Prep hosts a charity gala called the "Lilac Ball" which is regularly attended by famous patrons.
+Today, the Prep for Prep community includes more than 5,600 students and alumni.
+Each year, Prep for Prep hosts a charity gala called the Lilac Ball, which is regularly attended by famous patrons.